You know what NTFS is, that’s your windows file system, right?

 Here’s the thing…. there’s an old file system called ZFS, originally designed by SUN Microsystems in 2001 and delivered for the first time as a Solaris product on 2005.

 At the time, it was a very specific tool designed to serve the needs of a reduced number of companies running large pools of disks sitting in a server room.

-What happen between then and now we all know, the Internet became mainstream, allowed cloud computing, then DevOps emerged and then containers exploded; as a consequence of those changes, the needs of system administrators and users alike have completely changed.
-What used to be a strange and relatively complex file system, tailored for very specific needs and used exclusively by just a few people, might be the best option nowadays and because it was so well architected, 15 years after it's now shining more then ever, rapidly growing in adoption and menacing to become mainstream.
+What happened between then and now we all know, the Internet became mainstream, allowed cloud computing, then DevOps emerged and then containers exploded; as a consequence of those changes, the needs of system administrators and users alike have completely changed.
+What used to be a strange and relatively complex file system, tailored for very specific needs and used exclusively by just a few people, might be the best option nowadays and because it was so well architected, 15 years after it’s now shining more than ever, rapidly growing in adoption and menacing to become mainstream.

 Let’s see what all the fuss is about…

 ZFS, The Zettabyte File System!

 As you can see, even the name of the file system is kind of menacing, worry not, you don’t need Zettabytes of storage to be able to take advantage of ZFS.

 – It’s not just a File System, it’s also a Volume Manager, combining those 2, usually separated applications, gives you a great deal of flexibility and also means ZFS is aware of everything storage in your computer or across computers.
 You can have one file system that spans several computers with ZFS, pretty cool eh!